The Turners of Prospect Road

 The Turners of Prospect Road is a 1947 British drama film directed by Maurice J. Wilson and starring Wilfrid Lawson, Helena Pickard and Maureen Glynne.
+It was written by Victor Katona and Patrick Kirwan.
 A pet greyhound wins a major race meeting.

-It was shot at Walton Studios.
-As of 1996, it was missing from the National Film Archive.
+As of 1996, it was missing from the British Film Institute National Film Archive.

 Premise

 A London cabby finds a greyhound puppy in his cab, and gives it to his daughter.
 She raises it and trains it up at the race tracks, and in spite of crooked rival owners, the dog eventually wins the Greyhound Derby.